 Whenever students are giving a personal response to what they read or view, they are making connections to what they know.
 Younger students more easily make connections to their own experiences.
 As students become more aware of the kinds of connections they can make, they begin to make connections to other books or movies with similar characters, themes or issues and eventually to larger world events and issues.
 Each of these kinds of connections is important in deepening the readers' understanding.

 Many educators now realize the importance of having students ask their own questions as they are engaged in reading/viewing.
-This essential reading strategy is used by readers who are actively involved in making meaning and allows him/her to gain a deeper understanding of a text.
+This essential reading strategy is used by readers who are actively involved in making meaning and allows them to gain a deeper understanding of a text.

 Kinds of Questions